-All Capstone Projects are subject to review by a committee of no fewer than three (3) individuals, including at a minimum the Capstone Advisor, MPP Program Manager, and one additional JU PPI faculty member.
-Additional Review Committee members may include the JU PPI Director, additional JU PPI faculty members, policymakers, JU PPI Board of Advisors members, and/or client organization representatives.
+All Capstone Projects are subject to review by a committee of no fewer than three (3) individuals, including at a minimum the Capstone Advisor and two additional JU faculty members.
+Additional Review Committee members may include policymakers, JU PPI Board of Advisors members, and/or client organization representatives.

-MPP Program Manager
+Assistant Director & MPP Program Manager

-The MPP Program Manager coordinates all activity related to Capstone, including identifying students who are eligible to complete Capstone and facilitating their collaboration with Capstone Advisors.
+The Assistant Director & MPP Program Manager coordinates all activity related to Capstone, including identifying students who are eligible to complete Capstone and facilitating their collaboration with Capstone Advisors.